cazlo/micronaut-annotation-metadata-issue-reproduction/README.md

 The combination we have here seems to be the minimum reproduction necessary for this issue, although I haven't done a huge amount of testing here to nail it down more specifically.

+I was unable to reproduce the issue when removing the factory.

 ## demonstrating non-deterministic BeanDefinitionReference generation

+*NOTE: due to the non-deterministic nature of this issue you may need to run this a few times!*

 ```shell
 ./gradlew clean build && cp build/libs/example-0.1-all.jar firstRun.jar